 Most of us are too scared to answer this question.
 We are terrified to face our inner emptiness and loneliness face-on.
 We feel unable to face our soul loss: the profound loss of contact we have with our souls.

 But the moment we are ready to face this inner emptiness is the moment we can dive into it through shadow work.
 The more inwards we travel, the more we discover something amazing: the presence of our Soul begins to emerge.
 The more blockages in the form of unresolved pain and conditioned beliefs we remove, the clearer our Souls become.

 As we begin to connect with our essence, our wholeness, our very Souls, we start letting go of all the beliefs that obscured our inner Light.
-We refer to this as Soulwork, or doing the work of the Soul.
+We refer to this as soulwork (also known as inner work) or doing the work of the Soul.

 The notion that you are already Whole may seem hilarious, even an insult considering all the pain you might be struggling with.
 But the only way for you to find out whether this statement is real or not is to go exploring for yourself: to face your inner emptiness once and for all.
 Only then can you discover that everything you’ve been suffering is a result of the thoughts, ideas, and beliefs you’ve innocently subscribed to.

 The deepest desire of our heart is to give love and to feel love.